Criminal Justice Studies

 Program Scope

-Students seeking a major or minor begin with a foundation course that provides a cross-disciplinary perspective of criminal justice.
-Both majors and minors will pursue coursework within and across four areas of emphasis within the field of criminal justice studies.
+Students seeking a major or minor begin with foundation courses that examine constructions of crime and provide a cross-disciplinary approach to understanding issues of crime, law and justice, both within and outside of criminal justice systems.
+Both majors and minors will pursue coursework within and across multiple areas of emphasis within the field of criminal justice studies, including Power & Inequality and Criminal Justice Law and Administration.
+Majors and minors will also take coursework in general electives, which span the following areas:

 1. Administration of Justice.
 Students explore the central features of criminal justice systems.
 Courses include the treatment of distinguishing features of the U.S. criminal justice system and comparative perspectives of systems around the globe.
 Attention is given to recurring problems, including abuse of authority, community conflict, and discrimination in case processing.
 Students have opportunities to learn methods and applications for studying criminal justice systems and processes.